 Defense Against RICO and Racketeering Charges

 The Racketeer Influenced and Corrupt Organizations Act (commonly referred to as RICO Act) can be prosecuted in either State or Federal Court.
 Both jurisdictions provide for extended criminal penalties.
 There is also a civil cause of action that can be brought under RICO for acts performed as part of an ongoing criminal organization.
 RICO was first enacted as part of the Organized Crime Control Act of 1970.
 While its application is intended to be mainly used to prosecute those who are actively engaged in organized crime, it has become more widespread and has been used as a tool for law enforcement to go investigate and prosecute individuals and businesses never initially contemplated under the statute.

-Under federal RICO, a person who is a member of an enterprise that has committed any two of 35 crimes within in a 10-year period can be charged with racketeering (RICO).
+Under federal RICO, a person who is a member of an enterprise that has committed any two of 35 crimes within a 10-year period can be charged with racketeering (RICO).
 A person found guilty can be sentenced up to 20 years in prison.
 The person convicted must also forfeit all properties and the interest in any business gained through the violation of the RICO act.
 Moreover, the government may attempt to seek a pre-trial restraining order or injunction to temporarily seize a defendant's assets and prevent the further transfer of potentially forfeitable property.
 In addition to criminal penalties, RICO also permits a person harmed by these crimes to file a civil suit seeking treble damages.